matthias-wright/flaxmodels/training/stylegan2/README.md

 ## Preparing Datasets for Training
 Before training, the images should be stored in a [TFRecord dataset](https://www.tensorflow.org/tutorials/load_data/tfrecord).
 The TFRecord format stores your data as a sequence of bytes, which allows for fast data loading.
-Alternatively, you can also use [tfds.folder_dataset.ImageFolder](https://www.tensorflow.org/datasets/api_docs/python/tfds/folder_dataset/ImageFolder) on the image directory directly but you will have to replace the `tf.data.TFRecordDataset` in `data_pipeline.py` with `tfds.folder_dataset.ImageFolder`.
+Alternatively, you can also use [tfds.folder_dataset.ImageFolder](https://www.tensorflow.org/datasets/api_docs/python/tfds/folder_dataset/ImageFolder) on the image directory directly but you will have to replace the `tf.data.TFRecordDataset` in `data_pipeline.py` with `tfds.folder_dataset.ImageFolder` (see [this](https://github.com/matthias-wright/flaxmodels/issues/8#issue-1020780783) thread for more info).

 ### FFHQ
 1. Download the [cropped and aligned images](https://drive.google.com/drive/folders/1tZUcXDBeOibC6jcMCtgRRz67pzrAHeHL).
 Alternatively, you can also download the [thumbnails at 128x128 resolution](https://drive.google.com/drive/folders/1tg-Ur7d4vk1T8Bn0pPpUSQPxlPGBlGfv).